xdmushui/partner-center-sdk/develop/get-a-partner-usage-summary.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
-- A customer ID (**customer-tenant-id**).
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.

 ## C\#